gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 * Understand the difference between acquisition strategies and contracting strategies.
 * Recognize the unique considerations of acquisition & contracting strategies for a modern software development program.

-Before we cover any more material, let’s restate an essential Agile and DevSecOps mythbuster we emphasized throughout Releases 1 and 2:
+Before we cover any more material, let’s restate an essential Agile and DevSecOps mythbuster we emphasized throughout Modules 101 and 102:

 <p style="font-size: 2em; font-weight: bold; text-align: center">AGILE, DEVSECOPS, AND/OR ANY OTHER MODERN SOFTWARE PRACTICE<br>
 ≠<br>
 NO PLANNING</p>

 What it means is that planning **does not** have to be a multi-year event.
-Using planning documents that are probably already familiar to you, we are going to tie in the values, processes, and mindset of Agile and DevSecOps -we want to move forward with a new perspective, looking at activities we already do as acquisitions professionals in a new light.
+Using planning documents that are probably already familiar to you, we are going to tie in the values, processes, and mindset of Agile and DevSecOps--we want to move forward with a new perspective, looking at activities we already do as acquisitions professionals in a new light.

 ## Introduction